How long does marijuana stay in your system?

-While the effects of marijuana can fade quickly, the drug can be detected in your body for weeks or even months later.
-In fact, the amount of time the active ingredient- Tetrahydrocannabinol, the component that makes you feel “high”- remain in your system ranges from a few hours to 90 days.
+The drug can linger in your body for weeks or even months despite the quick fading of marijuana’s effects.
+In fact, the amount of time the active ingredient- Tetrahydrocannabinol, the component that makes you feel “high”- remains in your system ranges from a few hours to 90 days.

 Typically, marijuana detection windows greatly depend on how often you smoke and the amount of weed you ingest into your body.
-In general, more frequent usage, as well as high dosage, is associated with more extended detection periods.
+More frequent usage and higher dosage generally extend detection periods.

-To understand fully how long marijuana can stay in the system, it is essential to establish how it travels and interacts in the body.
+To understand fully how long marijuana stays in the system, it is essential to establish how it travels and interacts in the body.
 When you smoke or vaporize weed, THC enters your bloodstream through the lungs.

-It is then carried in the bloodstream to the heart where it is pumped throughout the body and binds with the cannabinoid-1 receptors in the brain, organs, and central nervous system.
+The bloodstream carries it to the heart, where it pumps it throughout the body and binds with the cannabinoid-1 receptors in the brain, organs, and central nervous system.

 It also binds with the cannabinoid-2 found in the spleen and immune system.
-As blood continues to circulate, the THC is passed through the liver and is broken down into metabolites.
+The liver breaks down THC into metabolites as it continues to circulate through the bloodstream.

 But, when you ingest cannabis through capsules and edibles, THC enters the bloodstream through the stomach and intestinal walls.
-It travels directly to the liver where it is metabolized and circulated to the rest of the body.
+It is metabolized in the liver and then circulated to the rest of the body.

 Since THC is lipid-soluble, it can bind with CBD-1 and -2 as well as the fats in the body.
 That increases the time it takes for you to eliminate THC from the body completely.